 This board might just be something out of my dreams.
 I am a die-hard fan of all things sweet, and no meal is complete for me without a sweet treat after.

 The amount of baking I do increases tenfold during this time of year.
-But the last thing I want to think about during a gathering is prepping some fancy dessert or worrying if what I baked turned out okay.
-Enter the easiest (and maybe the most fun) dessert you’ve ever made for a holiday gathering.
-A holiday cookie and candy board.
+But the last thing I want to think about is prepping some fancy dessert or worrying if what I baked turned out okay.
+Enter the easiest (and maybe the most fun) dessert you’ve ever made for the holidays—a cookie and candy board.

 Since this board is just assembling so many delicious things, there are so many wonderful things about it.
-But, the best thing is that it would be the ultimate way to serve up dessert at a cookie swap party!
-Have everyone bring over their favorite cookie, and add it to the board with the other sweet treats.
-So, whether you’ve just now decided to host a cookie swap or you simply just love holiday treats – this board is for you!
+But, the best thing is that it would be the ultimate way to serve up dessert for all the holiday cookies you receive!
+So, whether you’ve decided to host a social distanced cookie swap or you simply just love holiday treats—this board is for you!

 To create an entire ‘Holiday Party on a Board’ experience: